Repair and Leasing Scheme

 Where there is a dispute between the Association with regard to arrears or anti-social behaviour we will continue to follow our in house complaints policy/procedure.
 Once we’ve exhausted our internal policy/procedure the dispute will be deferred to the RTB for mediation or adjudication.

-A tenant can also register a dispute with the RTB; the recommendation from the RTB is that where a dispute is occurring all efforts to resolve the dispute are taken between the parties before registering with the PRTB.
-The PRTB will look for evidence of attempts made to resolve the dispute.
+A tenant can also register a dispute with the RTB; the recommendation from the RTB is that where a dispute is occurring all efforts to resolve the dispute are taken between the parties before registering with the RTB.
+The RTB will look for evidence of attempts made to resolve the dispute.
 The current fee for Dispute Resolution online is €15 and Paper Application is €25.

 The Association will be communicating directly to all tenants in the coming weeks advising of the changes under the PART 6 Tenancy legislation.
 In the meantime should you have any queries or concerns regarding the above please contact your Housing Officer or The RTB.
 Please note the RTB cannot provide legal advice.